Strengthen Statutory Sick Pay

 Consultation

-The consultation is seeking views on what the percentage rate should be for those earning less than the LEL.
+The consultation sought views on what the percentage rate should be for those earning less than the LEL.
 Once agreed the rate will be specified in law.
-The options for responses are 0 – 100%.
+The options for responses were 0 – 100%.

-The second question asks ‘why do you think the percentage should be set at this level’.
-There is no minimum word limit for this question, however they strongly encourage a maximum limit of 500 words.
+The second question asked ‘why do you think the percentage should be set at this level’.

-The consultation is open until Wednesday 4 December 2024.
+The consultation closed on Wednesday 4 December 2024.

 Likely Date of Implementation